 Travel Camera, Dry Bag, Underwater Action Camera

 You may have noticed we mentioned these Thai beaches are beautiful…so remember to bring a camera to capture the beauty of the beach.
 We recommend using an actual camera, rather than relying on your phone.
 We use a Canon Rebel with an 18-135mm lens, which can be a bit clunky on the beach – so we also carry a slim and lightweight Canon PowerShot that takes excellent photos and is a great budget camera.

 Whatever digital devices you will be carrying, be sure to have a dry bag they can all fit into!
 We use the reliable Sea To Summit cases to keep our electronics dry at the beach.

-We think Travel Insurance is essential!
-While we hope to never have to use it, travel insurance can protect against a wide range of unfortunate events – like lost luggage, delayed flights and injuries or illnesses abroad.
+Travel insurance can protect against a wide range of unfortunate events – like lost luggage, delayed flights and injuries or illnesses abroad.
 Rates and coverage for your trip to Thailand can be found on World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.